MyNameIsTrez/Pastebin-And-HTTPS-Tekkit-Classic/README.md

 Additionally, this page also covers how you can make HTTPS requests from Tekkit Classic, which is normally not possible due to HTTPS being added to ComputerCraft after Tekkit Classic came out.

-## Pastebin fix command
+## Pastebin fix commands

 Copy this into your File Explorer's search bar: `%appdata%/.technic/modpacks/tekkit/config` and open `mod_ComputerCraft.cfg` with Notepad.
 If the value after `enableAPI_http=` is `0` then you should change that to `1`.
 Hold `ctrl+s` to save the file and close the file after that.

-If you're a player on a server you'll have to ask the owner to change this setting for you; just send that person this page and tell them to follow these instructions under this `Pastebin fix command` header.
+If you're a player on a server you'll have to ask the owner to change this setting for you; just send that person this page and tell them to follow these instructions under this `Pastebin fix commands` header.

 ### If you have access to the single player/server files or can ask the owner